-(we made as many cuts as we could all at once at the beginning of our build so that we didn’t have to keep running back and forth to the saw.
-We did have to make more cuts along the way especially once that had to be measured ‘on site’ but we did as many as possible up front):
+We made as many cuts as we could all at once at the beginning of our build so that we didn’t have to keep running back and forth to the saw.
+We did have to make more cuts along the way especially ones that had to be measured ‘on site’ but we did as many as possible up front.

 - 2 pieces of 2x10x8 cut to 46.5″